Choro: History

+There is some controversy as to the origin of the name choro: some sources claim it to be a conflation of the Portuguese word for "to cry" (chorar) and the Latin word chorus ("choir"), in reference to the originally melancholic accompaniments of European salon dances.
+Others affirm it to be an abbreviation of choromeleiros, which itself is a corruption of charameleiros, derived from charamela ("shawm"), later on extended to mean any musical group.
+Yet another source states that the name comes from xolo, a type of dance popular amongst the enslaved Africans in rural Brazil, which was rewritten as xoro (ironically, in order to avoid confusion with the identically pronounced word choro) and then, once it made its way into the cities, changed back into choro.

 In the 19th century, choro resulted from the style of playing several musical genres (polka, schottische, waltz, mazurka and habanera) by carioca musicians, who were already strongly influenced by Afro-Brazilian rhythms, principally the lundu and the batuque.
 The term “choro” was used informally at first to refer to the style of playing, or a particular instrumental ensemble, (e.g. in the 1870s flutist Joaquim Antônio da Silva Calado formed an ensemble called "Choro Carioca", with flute, two guitars and cavaquinho), and later the term referred to the music genre of these ensembles.
 The accompanying music of the Maxixe (dance) (also called "tango brasileiro") was played by these choro ensembles.
 Various genres were incorporated as subgenres of choro such as "choro-polca", "choro-lundu", "choro-xote" (from schottische), "choro-mazurca", "choro-valsa" (waltz), "choro-maxixe", "samba-choro", "choro baião".

 Just like ragtime in the United States, tango in Argentina and habanera in Cuba, choro springs up as a result of influences of musical styles and rhythms coming from Europe and Africa.